iceyatom/NOVA_Project/nova_project/README.md

 - Do not commit large Lighthouse reports; attach to PR or store as CI artifacts.
   - 'local-desktop.html' or 'preview-desktop.html'

+## SCRUM-65-Done-Definition-&-Documentation

+Documents relating to Definition of Done and logging were created in a Google Drive folder and shared with team members.

+The DoD Documents folder has the following structure:

+ - Documentation (Folder): Contains the following:
+    - Accessibility Notes (File): A chart template for logging notes about accessibility features
+    - Alternative Dispute Resolutions (File): A chart template for logging any major tech decisions
+    - API Samples (File): A chart template for logging API samples
+    - Lighthouse Results (File): A chart template for logging Lighthouse results

+ - Definition of Done (File): Contains steps and checklists for:
+    - What to do for every JIRA task
+    - A checklist for build, test, deploy, and review completion
+    - A Pull Request template

+ - README (File): Contains steps for:
+    - Local setup (Done)
+    - Environment variables (TBD)
+    - Database connection (TBD)
+    - Vercel deploy steps (TBD)

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started